grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/expect/11 failing immediately.md

 ---
-title: 'Error handling.'
+title: 'Failing on first error'
-description: 'How to handle errors in functional.js.'
+description: 'Abort the test on first error'
 ---

 When executing a performance or integration test, you should expect that your system under test may crash.
 If this happens, your test should print useful information rather than stack traces caused by unexpected HTTP responses.

-`functional` library is designed to make it easy to write test scripts that are resilient to failing SUT (System under test).
+`expect` library is designed to make it easy to write test scripts that are resilient to failing SUT (System Under Test).

 It's not uncommon for performance testers to write fragile code that assumes the http response will contain expected data.